 The Research Team comprises all of the individuals who have been assembled to contribute to a research project.
 Typically, the Team is led by a Principal Investigator (PI) or Co-Principal Investigators who are responsible for recruiting Team members as well as all aspects of the project.

 Team members can include a variety of Personnel such as:

 - Graduate Students

 - Research Coordinators

-- Other established scientists, internal and external to UW
+- Other established scientists and collaborators both internal and external to the UW

 - Commitment to the project by each potential member should be secured as early in the process as possible.
 Committing to a project means an individual has both the interest and the capacity to engage in the project.
 Likewise, the resources and opportunities that will be made available to the individual should be committed as soon as practical.
 Examples include salary support, access to data, equipment and supplies, as well as opportunities to participate in authorship or intellectual property development.